red-hat-data-services/NeMo-Guardrails/docs/integration/langchain/langchain-integration.md

 ## LangSmith Integration

-NeMo Guardrails integrates out-of-the-box with [LangSmith](https://www.langchain.com/langsmith).
+The NeMo Guardrails library integrates out-of-the-box with [LangSmith](https://www.langchain.com/langsmith).
 To start sending trace information to LangSmith, you have to configure the following environment variables:

 ```bash
 export LANGCHAIN_TRACING_V2=true